Orstedus/DURA-BadUsb/README.md

 ```
 ### EXPLOIT!!!
 To exploit you need just to plug device in VM and wait 8-10 seconds.

+### P. S.
+You can use any payload, which outputs useful info.

 ## That`s it!
 Hope you like this project! \